Staying Intimate After Menopause

 Some of the physical symptoms include vaginal dryness, loss of vaginal elasticity (dilators may help), hot flashes, muscle and joint pains and breast tenderness.
 Emotional symptoms may include depression, mood swings, poor concentration and focus, insomnia and loss of confidence due to the fact that all of it can put a strain on an intimate relationship.

 However, one can stay intimate after menopause as well.
-Nevertheless, here are some ways in which this can be achieved:
+For example, you can use products like pheromones to help you to get in the mood when being intimate.
+Here are some other ways in which intimacy can be achieved:

 - Use a Good Lubricant